cezjoi/cezjoi/README.md

 # Hi, I'm Cez Joi 👋

+I’m a **Senior RPG/AS400 Analyst Programmer** with over **18 years of experience** working in Software Development.
+Throughout my 12 years of career, I’ve been part of the **Core Banking IT Team** on one of the biggest bank in the Philippines where I specialized in:

+- 🧾 **General Ledger systems** – ensuring accurate, reliable, and automated financial reporting
+- 🛡 **AMLA (Anti-Money Laundering Act) systems** – developing solutions to strengthen compliance and security

+💡 My expertise lies in designing, developing, and maintaining robust banking applications that balance **business needs, compliance, and performance**.

+I’m passionate about:
+- Clean and efficient code
+- Solving complex financial and regulatory challenges with technology
+- Continuous learning and sharing knowledge

+---

+📊 **Currently, I am exploring a transition into Data Analytics**

 <p align="center">
 🎯 **Aspiring Data Analyst | SQL | Python | Excel | Data Visualization**